rizwanahmed786508/diabetes-prediction-system/README.md

 🩺 Diabetes Prediction System using Machine Learning

- Project Overview
+📌 Project Overview

-The **Diabetes Prediction System** is a Machine Learning-based web/desktop application designed to predict whether a person is likely to have diabetes based on medical diagnostic data.
-The system analyzes patient health parameters and provides an early prediction to assist in preventive healthcare decisions.
+This project predicts whether a patient is likely to have diabetes based on medical diagnostic measurements using Machine Learning techniques.
+The model is trained on the PIMA Indians Diabetes Dataset and can assist in early diabetes risk assessment.

 This project demonstrates the application of **Data Science and Machine Learning techniques** in healthcare for early disease detection.

 ---

 🎯 Objectives

-* To build a predictive model for diabetes detection.
+Analyze diabetes-related medical data.
-* To analyze patient medical data using data science techniques.
+Build a machine learning model for diabetes prediction.
-* To compare multiple machine learning algorithms for best accuracy.
+Evaluate model performance using classification metrics.
-* To develop a simple interface for prediction (GUI/Web App if included).
+Provide predictions based on patient health information.
 ---

 📊 Dataset